Amazon rainforest: Biodiversity, flora and fauna

 Wet tropical forests are the most species-rich biome, and tropical forests in the Americas are consistently more species rich than the wet forests in Africa and Asia.
 As the largest tract of tropical rainforest in the Americas, the Amazonian rainforests have unparalleled biodiversity.
 One in ten known species in the world lives in the Amazon rainforest.
 This constitutes the largest collection of living plants and animal species in the world.

 The region is home to about 2.5 million insect species, tens of thousands of plants, and some 2,000 birds and mammals.
 To date, at least 40,000 plant species, 2,200 fishes, 1,294 birds, 427 mammals, 428 amphibians, and 378 reptiles have been scientifically classified in the region.
 One in five of all bird species are found in the Amazon rainforest, and one in five of the fish species live in Amazonian rivers and streams.
 Scientists have described between 96,660 and 128,843 invertebrate species in Brazil alone.

 The biodiversity of plant species is the highest on Earth with one 2001 study finding a quarter square kilometer (62 acres) of Ecuadorian rainforest supports more than 1,100 tree species.
 A study in 1999 found one square kilometer (247 acres) of Amazon rainforest can contain about 90,790 tonnes of living plants.
 The average plant biomass is estimated at 356 ± 47 tonnes per hectare.
 To date, an estimated 438,000 species of plants of economic and social interest have been registered in the region with many more remaining to be discovered or catalogued.
 The total number of tree species in the region is estimated at 16,000.

 The green leaf area of plants and trees in the rainforest varies by about 25% as a result of seasonal changes.
 Leaves expand during the dry season when sunlight is at a maximum, then undergo abscission in the cloudy wet season.
 These changes provide a balance of carbon between photosynthesis and respiration.

+Each hectare of the Amazon rainforest contains around 1 billion invertebrates.
+The number of species per hectare in the Amazon rainforest is presented in the following table:

 The rainforest contains several species that can pose a hazard.
 Among the largest predatory creatures are the black caiman, jaguar, cougar, and anaconda.
 In the river, electric eels can produce an electric shock that can stun or kill, while piranha are known to bite and injure humans.
 Various species of poison dart frogs secrete lipophilic alkaloid toxins through their flesh.
 There are also numerous parasites and disease vectors.
 Vampire bats dwell in the rainforest and can spread the rabies virus.
 Malaria, yellow fever and dengue fever can also be contracted in the Amazon region.

 The biodiversity in the Amazon is becoming increasingly threatened, primarily by habitat loss from deforestation as well as increased frequency of fires.
-Over 90% of Amazonian plant and vertebrate species (13,000-14,000 in total) may have been impacted to some degree by fires.
+Over 90% of Amazonian plant and vertebrate species (13,000–14,000 in total) may have been impacted to some degree by fires.